 Using your Canon camera as a webcam

 Canon recently released new software that is specifically designed to allow you to connect your Canon camera to your computer and use it as a webcam.
 The EOS Webcam Utility Beta works with select EOS Interchangeable Lens Cameras (ILC) and PowerShot cameras.
 The program is designed to work with, for example, the EOS Rebel T7, the EOS Rebel SL2, the EOS M50, and the PowerShot G7x Mark III.
 Unfortunately it doesn’t work with all current Canon models, and you can find the full list on this Canon support page.
 Once you’ve installed the software all you need to do is connect your camera to your computer via USB an you’re ready to go.
 The software is available to both Mac and PC users.

 Using your Nikon camera as a webcam

 For PC users there are some third party software solutions that you can download and install.
 You will also need a USB cable or a HDMI cable in order to connect your camera to your computer.
 A HDMI cable will give the best results, but you will also need a video capture device like the Wiistar HDMI video capture card.
 The cheapest solution is a combination of two programs: digiCamControl and OBStudio, both of which are free and open source.
 An easier option is SparkoCam which is a paid-for application which allows you to use either a DSLR or mirrorless camera by Canon or Nikon as a webcam.
 Please note however that it does not work for all models!
 You can find the full list of compatible models on the SparkoCam homepage.

 Mac users will need to download and install the Ecamm Live software or OBStudio.
-You may be able to use a video capture device like the Wiistar mentioned above, but support for Nikon DSLRS is extremely limited.
-If you have a D5100, D5300, D7100 or D750, you’re in luck.
-If you have a Z-series camera however like the Z50, Z7 or Z6, you’re in business.
+You may be able to use a video capture device like the Wiistar mentioned above, but support for Nikon DSLRS is extremely limited—if you have a D5100 or D7100 you’re in luck.

 Using your Sony camera as a webcam